nextgravity/nxg.wtf/README.md

-# storage_of_stuff
+# nxg.wtf
 my storage

 # what even is this
-well, i cant explain myself really. i post useful programs, stuff to share on discord, and other things on here
+well, i cant explain myself really. i post useful programs, and other things on here

 # warning
 you're silly xd